In a nutshell

 Flexible ISA: you can actually withdraw your money from your ISA if you need it and return it in the same tax year without affecting your £20,000 ISA allowance.

 Wow!
 We’ve not seen a financial services firm this popular in a while.

-On Trustpilot, the popular reviews website, it has a rating of 4.6 out of 5 from around 700 reviews.
+On Trustpilot, the popular reviews website, it has a rating of 4.4 out of 5 from over 750 reviews.
 That's really good, in fact excellent, and in financial services, where scores are typically very low, that’s incredible.

 It’s all down to the great customer service from investment advisors, their great track record of making money, and the easy to use website and app.

 Let's run through a quick recap of the pros and cons:

 - Free personal investment advisor